 - Educators will adapt to the environment in response to children’s interests and curiosity.

 - Educators will encourage children to decide where, when, what and how they play.

 Preschool Canada supports goal (e) with a curriculum focused on play-based learning, allowing the child to take the lead and then focusing on his or her interest to develop learning experiences.
 When this approach to learning takes place, along with the educator’s understanding of child development, the child’s competence, capacity and potential are maximized.

-- Educators will take opportunities to ask the children open ended questions and engage discussion that expands their curiosity, learning and interests.
+- Educators will take opportunities to ask the children open-ended questions and engage in a discussion that expands their curiosity, learning, and interests.